All insights

 • Encourages smart use of infrastructure to control operational cost

-1. Start with the Story: Walk the Reader Through
+1. Start with the story#

-2. Architectural Overview
+2. Architectural overview#

 [ Mobile App (Flutter) ]